Welcome to Rosecliff

 It is rare for a community to feel like it is both a hidden oasis and a neighborhood in the center of everything, but the beautiful Rosecliff manages to pull it off.
 Surrounded by larger communities and golf clubs, you have to make a few extra turns to get there, but you will be glad when you do.
-Even each individual home gives off a sense of privacy with the larger lots and mature trees and shrubbery that fill the yard.
-You can practically walk to the nearby golf courses, park, library, and schools, and small creeks wind throughout the area.
+Each individual home gives off a sense of privacy with larger lots and mature trees and shrubbery that fill the yard.
+You can practically walk to the nearby golf course, park, library, and schools, and small creeks wind throughout the area.

 Despite the tranquil, private location, Rosecliff is just minutes from the interstate, shopping, dining, and multiple business opportunities.
 Uptown is within commuting distance, but it is not so far away that you feel like you spend more hours in the car than in your stunning Rosecliff home.